HeIIow2/trans-communism/README.md

 ![](/template/thing-im-going-for.png)

-Write me on matrix: https://matrix.to/#/@hellow_2:matrix.org
+Write me on matrix if you want to claim credits, or want to do anything else: https://matrix.to/#/@hellow_2:matrix.org

 ## Source